bryhig/Team-Software-Engineering--Robotics-Project/README.md

 - Obstacle detection code using the information obtained from these sensors has been written.
 - A basic obstacle avoidance algorithm has been implemented.
 - Robot has full functionality to move around a space cleaning.
+- A supervisor controller has been created to make the iRobot Create remove a dust texture from floor, to appear as if its cleaning.

 Coming up:
 - More efficient implementations of obstacle avoidance algorithms so the robot can clean a room to an optimal extent.